lack3r/todoer/README.md

 # todoer
 Organize your tasks in a tidy way

-## This is a very initial version of this tool!
+## This is a very early, ungly and not functional version of this tool!

 # DO NOT USE IT!